 - Getting tired or out of breath easily

 Severe flare-ups are life-threatening.
 They can cause brain damage or death.
 In a severe flare-up, the muscle tightening, swelling, and mucus production are even worse.
 Breathing is challenging.
 Your body can't get enough oxygen and can't remove carbon dioxide.
 Waste gas is trapped in the alveoli, and gas exchange can’t occur.
 The body is not getting enough oxygen.
 Without oxygen, body tissues, especially brain tissue, begin to die.
 If this continues for long, it can lead to brain damage or death.

 Call 911, or have someone call for you if you have any of these symptoms and they are not relieved right away by taking your quick-relief medication as prescribed:

 - Being too short of breath to talk or walk

 - Feeling lightheaded or dizzy, as though you are about to pass out

-Because asthma is a long-term condition, it is important to work with your health care provider to manage it.
+Because asthma is a long-term condition, working with your healthcare provider to manage it is crucial.
 If you smoke, get help to quit.
 Know your triggers and figure out how to avoid them.
-And, it is very important that you take your medications as instructed.
+And it is essential that you take your medications as instructed.
 That means taking them, even when you feel good.